-May a corporation make a campaign contribution?
+May a forprofit or nonprofit corporation make a campaign contribution?
 Corporations, whether for profit or not, may not make contributions to candidates for City elective office.

 However, a corporation may establish, administer and solicit contributions to a separate segregated fund to be used for political purposes by the corporation; such a fund must comply with the requirements of federal law.